ColinEspinas/lilcss/README.md

 # lilcss
-💡 Liteweight CSS framework for everyday prototyping
+💡 Liteweight CSS framework for everyday use